chrissound/GitChapter/README.md

 ## Limitations
-- Modifying 'older' chapter requires doing a  git rebase on that project - which may present some difficulty if you are collaborating with from others.
+- Modifying old chapters requires doing a git rebase on that project - which may present some difficulty for the usual git collaberation (as you are basically rewriting git repo history).
 However changes can be shared by using additional git branches.
-- There may be issues if you use text tags like `{{example}}` - there isn't any way to escape these at the moment.
-(TODO!)
+- Not able to escape tags - so there may be issues if you use text tags like `{{example}}`.

 ## Installation

-You would need to install GHC (the Haskell compiler) + stack.
-Will eventually provide a binary / docker image.
+    stack install gitchapter:exe:gitchapter

-## How to use this?
-Instructions?
+## How do I create a project that can be rendered?
 Create a `chapters` directory in a git repository.
 Create a `x_Example.md` file with your relevant commits, where x is a 'chapter' number.
 You can then render a project by executing:
-`stack exec app -- /path/to/project` - this will generate a `compiledArticle.md` file from all the chapters.
+`gitchapter /path/to/project` - this will generate a `compiledArticle.md` file from all the chapters.

 Also using <https://github.com/jgm/pandoc> will allow you to generate HTML from markdown with a simple command like:
 `pandoc --from markdown_strict+backtick_code_blocks -s compiledArticle.md -o compiled.html`